 Please submit a letter of request, including qualifications and reasons for applying for the fellowship, and a current résumé or CV.
 Materials may be sent to Helen Slavin, MLA International Bibliography, 85 Broad Street, suite 500, New York, NY 10004-2434 (firstname.lastname@example.org).

-We are pleased to announce the recipients of the 2015 awards who will serve as fellows from 2015 to 2018.
+We are pleased to announce the recipients of the 2016 fellowships who will serve from 2016 to 2019.
 Congratulations to the following:

 We are also pleased to announce the ninth MLA Bibliography fellowship award recipients, who have served for the three years 2012–15.
 The following scholars received a certificate of accomplishment and a check for $500 at the 2016 MLA Annual Convention during the MLA Awards Ceremony: